AdiAddons/AdiButtonAuras/README.md

 FAQ
 ---

-### When I try to configure a spell, the button is dimmed and I cannot chose it.
+#### When I try to configure a spell, the button is dimmed and I cannot chose it.
 Why ?

 AdiButtons has no rule about this spell.
-Consider filing an issue.
+Consider [filling an issue](https://github.com/Adirelle/AdiButtonAuras/issues).

-### What do some rules ending with some obscure characters between brackets, like [LPS-DRUID-5.4.1-7] ?
+#### What do some rules ending with some obscure characters between brackets, like [LPS-DRUID-5.4.1-7] ?

 These are references to the libraries AdiButtonAuras used to create the rule.